COVID RULES FOR PARENTS/GUARDIANS AND SKATERS

 Following Illness If no test was performed or if the COVID-19 test was negative, the individual may only return to MSC activities once they no longer have symptoms of COVID-19 for at least twenty-four (24) hours.

 Following a positive COVID-19 test, an individual must follow all PHO guidelines regarding return to activities.
-At the time of this policy the Municipality of Meaford cites ten days post positive test with the day the test occurred on counting as day 0.

 5.5 Modification/Restriction/Postponing or Cancelling of MSC Activities